-Check back here for details in Spring, 2018.
+Check back here for details in Fall, 2018.

 For parents, guardians and caregivers of youth who are seeking immediate support for whatever is on their mind.
 Available at our 636 Kennedy Road location during special weekday hours > Read more

 Join this program to build your understanding and skills for supporting your youth’s development.
 You’ll gain the necessary knowhow to create and maintain a healthy home life.
 You will gain information for connecting with other community services.
 You’ll also meet other parents facing situations like yours. > Read more

 If your family has many needs, this program will put you charge of your lives.
 You’ll work with our staff on a plan to help you achieve your goals.
 To qualify you must be referred through child welfare services. > Read more

 If you are the parent or caregiver of a youth with an intellectual disability, and looking for individual as well as group support, this is the YouthLink service for you.
 Our Family Support Workers can help you link to the right community services.
 They’ll also involve you in the monthly parent support groups they lead. > Read more